Extremal weights and a tameness criterion for mod $p$ Galois representations: Introduction

 \end{thm}

 The proof follows from a purely local result, showing that if $\rbar_v$ admits a tamely potentially crystalline lift of type $(\tau, (n-1, n-2, \ldots, 0))$ then so does any extension of the specialization of $\rbar_v^{\speci}$ to $G_K$, combined with the same weight elimination combinatorics used in the tame case.

-Together with Theorem \ref{intro:thm:globalobv}, Theorem \ref{intro:wildewe} gives the best known upper and lower bounds on the set of modular weights in the wildly ramified case when $n>3$.
+\begin{rmk} Theorems \ref{intro:thm:globalobv} and \ref{intro:wildewe} interact in an interesting way to constrain $W(\rbar)$.
+Weight elimination can be used to produce further extremal Serre weights which in turn can be used to produce further specializations, and hence further weight elimination.
+Each iteration sharpens the bounds on $W(\rbar)$. \end{rmk}

+\begin{rmk} \begin{enumerate} \item When $F^+_v/\Qp$ is unramified the assumption that $\sigma$ is sufficiently generic can be removed (\cite{LLL}).
+A similar argument can remove this assumption even in the ramified case, but we don't pursue this here. \item Theorem \ref{intro:thm:globalobv} improves on previous lower bounds for the set of modular weights given by the sets of ordinary weights \cite{gee-geraghty} and Fontaine--Laffaille weights \cite{BLGG}.
+For example, if $\rbar_v$ is completely reducible and generic, then $\rbar_v$ has $n!$ ordinary weights, $n^f$ Fontaine--Laffaille weights, and $(n!)^f$ extremal weights where $f$ denotes $[k_v:\F_p]$.

+\item The only previously known upper bound for $W(\rbar)$ was $W^?(\rbar_v^{\semis})$ (when $F_v^+/\Q_p$ is unramified) \cite{LLL}.
+If $\rbar_v$ has $(n!)^f$ specializations (which is the generic behavior geometrically on the Emerton--Gee stack), Theorem \ref{intro:wildewe} gives a far better upper bound.
+For instance when $n=3$, $F_v^+/\Q_p$ is unramified, and $\rbar_v$ has $6^f$ specializations, Theorem \ref{intro:wildewe} gives an upper bound with a set of size at most $2^f$ rather than $9^f$.

+\item When $n=2$ and $F_v^+/\Q_p$ is unramified, the lower and upper bounds are equal and agree with the set defined in \cite{BDJ}.
+When $n=3$ and $F_v^+/\Q_p$ is unramified, the lower and upper bounds are close and play a major role in the resolution of the Serre weight conjecture in generic cases \cite{GL3Wild}. \end{enumerate} \end{rmk}

 A byproduct of our methods is an automorphic tameness criterion in the spirit of \cite{gross}.
 When $n =2$ and $F = \Q$, Gross's tameness criterion says that for generic modular $\rbar$, tameness of $\rbar$ at $p$ is equivalent to $W(\rbar)$ having two distinct Serre weights (as opposed to one).
 Here we show a similar criterion in terms of the modularity of two extremal weights.